chebfun/chebsite/docs/functions/chebfunpref/chebfunpref.md

 ---
-title: """chebfunpref"""
+title: "chebfunpref"
 layout: function-reference-item
-class_name: """chebfunpref"""
+class_name: "chebfunpref"
-function_name: """chebfunpref"""
+function_name: "chebfunpref"
-snippet: """Class for managing Chebfun construction-time preferences."""
+snippet: "Class for managing Chebfun construction-time preferences."
-qualifiers: """"""
+qualifiers: ""
-return_type: """outPref"""
+return_type: "outPref"
-arguments: """(varargin)"""
+arguments: "(varargin)"
 ---

- CHEBFUNPREF   Class for managing Chebfun construction-time preferences.
+<pre class="help-text"> CHEBFUNPREF   Class for managing Chebfun construction-time preferences.
     CHEBFUNPREF is a class for managing Chebfun construction-time preferences such as the construction tolerance, whether or not to perform breakpoint and singularity detection, and the various options that those features